Nestyles/yui/README.md

 # yui: GUI for pacman and yay

+In very early stage not usage at the moment

 ## Launch in dev mode
-`npm start` to start the react app
-`cargo tauri` to start the tauri app with hot reload
+`npm run tauri dev` to start the entire project with vite